etolstanov/rtnd-exercise/README.md

 # rtnd-exercise
-This repository has been created with the purpose of solving the exercise provided by rtnd.
+This repository has been created with the purpose of solving the exercises provided by rtnd.